This post was published in February 2018 and updated July 2020.

 We’re pretty confident you won’t be able to tell the difference between our performance fabrics and all of the other fabrics in our line, that’s how soft and luxurious they are.
 Because of that, you could use one of these hardworking textiles on any piece of furniture in your home, but there are a few places where we find they’ll really pull their weight.
 We love to use performance fabrics on sofas, upholstered stools, breakfast banquettes, club chairs, and ottomans.
 Those are the pieces in your home that are the most vulnerable to spills, and because of that, we think you’ll be really grateful you chose a performance fabric.

-Want to learn more about Ballard Designs Performance Fabrics by Sunbrella?
-Listen to our latest podcast, where we sat down with Sunbrella’s Emily Cosgrove and Kimberly Peoples.
+Want to learn more about Ballard Designs Performance Fabrics?
+Listen to our podcast, where we sat down with Sunbrella’s Emily Cosgrove and Kimberly Peoples.
 We discuss all your burning questions, as well as our favorite fabrics in the collection.

 Did you like this post and find it helpful?
 Rate it below and share your thoughts in the comments.